Shubebs/CMPE-431-pROJECT/README.md

-Commit 19: Add basic command-line argument parsing for directory and port Commit 20: Set up TCP socket and server address configuration Commit 21: Bind and listen on the specified port
+Commit 19: Add basic command-line argument parsing for directory and port Commit 20: Set up TCP socket and server address configuration Commit 21: Bind and listen on the specified port Commit 22: Implement main server loop with accept and threading and Print diagnostic info for debugging port, directory, connections